Delete/Select countries

 30 map pins overpopulating a single PowerPoint slide won’t look nice, trust me.

-Map pins are included within the presentation template you’ve downloaded earlier.
-Here it is if you’ve missed it.
+Map pins are included within the presentation template.